 Carroll EMC hires contractors to complete right of way maintenance.
 Crews work their way through the service territory year-round to cut back overgrown vegetation.
-Before crews are in your area, you will receive a postcard in the mail and a phone call about the service.
-Once trimming is complete, clean up crews will follow 2-3 days after.
+Before crews are in your area, you will receive a postcard, email, text message and phone call about the service.
+Once trimming is complete, clean-up crews will follow 2-3 days after.

 Help reduce the number of power outages in your neighborhood by planting trees and shrubs so they do not obstruct overhead lines or underground line transformer boxes.
 At full maturity, plants should be at least 15 feet from overhead lines.
 Keep shrubs at least 10 feet from the sides and backs of underground transformers; do not plant anything directly in front to allow repair and maintenance crews access to the equipment.